Monday, October 28, 2013

 After lots of killing, raping, stealing, stabbing and blowing things up, Bronson grabs a Browning machine gun and literally starts shooting everyone in sight.
 When that runs out of bullets he whips out a pistol that uses cartridges made to stop an elephant, that's when the real killing starts.
 This 15 to 20 minute slaughter with Bronson and what's left of the gang of "creeps" essentially demolishing the entire neighborhood is how the film ends.
 A whole lot of stuntmen fall off of buildings which makes me remember the good old days when people did real stunts and weren't replaced by computer animation.
 As is to be expected the police let Bronson go so he can star in the next Death Wish chapter Death Wish 4: The Crackdown.

 The director is an old favorite of this blogger, Michael Winner.
-Winner as usual is a pro at filming on actual locations and completely incompetent in about every other area which includes good storytelling.
+Winner was a pro at filming on actual locations and completely incompetent in about every other area of film making which included good storytelling.
 But I could be completely wrong, Winner may have realized that this was a chance to send up this film series.
 With the death of Michael Winner this year, the truth will probably never be known.
+Highly recommended.

 Wednesday, October 2, 2013